manishalankala/tasks/HL/README.md

 ##### Terraform :

-1.local-exec provisioner- allow to invoke local executable
+1. local-exec provisioner  :   allow to invoke local executable

-2.remote-exec provisioner — that runs scripts directly in the remote
+2. remote-exec provisioner :  that runs scripts directly in the remote

 Ref: